iPsychonaut/Phylogenetic_Pipeline/README.md

 MUSCLE for alingment
 1) Download it at: https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html
-2) Update line 14 in BioPySeqAlign (or line 25 in PhyloPipelineGUI.py) with the path of the MUSCLE executable
+2) Update line 14 in BioPySeqAlign (or line 24 in PhyloPipelineGUI.py) with the path of the MUSCLE executable

 TrimAI for alignment
 1) Download the command line version it at: http://trimal.cgenomics.org/getting_started_with_trimal_v1.2
-2) Update line 16 in BioPySeqAlign (or line 26 in PhyloPipelineGUI.py)  with the path of the TrimAI executable
+2) Update line 16 in BioPySeqAlign (or line 25 in PhyloPipelineGUI.py)  with the path of the TrimAI executable

 ### GUI DESCRIPTION

 This will load a window where you can toggle between the three (3) options:
 1) Compile as Folder with ONLY FASTA files in it
 2) Search NCBI for a GENE AND ORGANISM and RETURN MAX RECORDS for compilation
-3) *Load an already generated alignment for tree generation* *NOT IMPLEMENTED YET
+3) Load an already generated sequence file or multiple sequence alignment (MSA) for tree generation

 ### FILE DESCRIPTIONS